Best daily deals

 The new Sennheiser MKE 400 sports a modern design compared to its 13-year-old predecessor.

 You get two switches on the microphone to adjust the sensitivity and apply a low-cut filter.
-We like this feature because it makes it easy to adjust recording settings on the fly, and this should save you time during post-production.
+We like this feature because it makes it easy to change recording settings on the fly, and this should save you time during post-production.
 The microphone even has a volume rocker and headphone jack for live mic monitoring, which is impressive given its small size.
-The kit is fairly expensive at $230, but if you can swing it and it suits your needs, the MKE 400 Mobile Kit from Sennheiser is an excellent shotgun mic.
+The kit is pretty expensive at $230, but if you can swing it and it suits your needs, the MKE 400 Mobile Kit from Sennheiser is an excellent shotgun mic.

 Sennheiser MKE 400 Mobile Kit